GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Regardless of the type of intervention chosen or when this occurs, there are a few maths intervention strategies that I would suggest to make intervention sessions more effective.

-1. Pupil buy-in
+1. Student buy-in

-2. Linking to class teaching
+2. Link learning to class teaching

-Content on the Third Space Learning intervention can easily be linked to classroom teaching.
+Content on the Third Space Learning intervention can be linked to classroom teaching.
 During set-up, teachers can choose to keep the programme default order, prioritise students’ learning gaps or arrange in a custom order to best match classroom learning.

-3. Pupil ownership
+3. Student ownership

 4. Intervention for all